 Identify the Peptide Vial Size

 Suppose you have a vial labelled 10 mg peptide.
-This is the total amount of peptide in dry powder form.
+This is the total peptide mass in dry powder form.

 Decide how much Bacteriostatic Water to Add